bhisaac/5eFP/5eFP-SRD.md

 When determining the challenge of a monster encounter, let *N* equal the number of PCs + 1.

-An appropriately equipped and well-rested party of adventurers should be able to defeat *N* minions, *N* minions and two elites, or *N* minions and one boss without suffering any deaths.
+An appropriately equipped and well-rested party of adventurers should be able to defeat *N* minions, *N* minions with two elites, or *N* minions with one boss and two elites without suffering any deaths.

 ### Special Traits